avsroses/BScCT-R-MazeSolverBase/README.md

 # Pololu 3Pi
-This project is for a maze solving robot
+This project is for a maze solving robot that can navigate a maze to find the optimal route and then remember that route to retraverse the maze.
 # Prerequisites

 ## Hardware